cassadab/f1-predictions/README.md

 # f1-predictions
-Back end for F1 predictions contest
+Backend for F1 predictions contest.
+Built with API Gateway, Lambdas and RDS (MySQL).

+## Folder Structure
+Each lambda has its own top level folder.
+All terraform code can be found in `infrastructure/`

 ![Rules](https://cdn.discordapp.com/attachments/885923891455860756/953468446534934538/Frame_1.png)